-There is tremendous inter-strain and -population variation that can hinder efforts to replicate results.
+Tremendous inter-strain and population variation hinder efforts to replicate results.
 In microbiome research, it is widely appreciated that the microbiota of research animals from the same litter and breeding facility are largely clonal and distinct from other facilities (15, 38).
 Mice from two breeding facilities at the same institution may have completely different microbiota.
 The best example of this phenomenon is the presence of segmented filamentous bacteria in mice purchased from Taconic Farms, but not Jackson Laboratories (39, 40).
-Thus, the roles ascribed to the microbiota may be confounded by the origin of the mice and not the experimental treatment.
+Thus, the origin of the mice, not the experimental treatment, may explain differences ascribed to the microbiota.
 This is particularly a problem for genetic models when researchers obtain mutant animals and animals with the wild type background as their control.
 In such cases using the offspring of heterozygous matings is critical (41).
 Similarly, comparing the microbiota of obese and lean individuals from a cohort of twins and their mothers in Missouri (13) may have confounding factors that differ from members of Amish communities (25).
-In these cases, the problem with replicability is not due to the quality of the investigator's experimental practices, but because of possible biological, demographic, or anthropological differences.
-Instead of being cause for a crisis, failures to replicate a study across different cohorts could suggest that there are other interesting factors that underly the failure to replicate.
+In these cases, the problem with replicability is not due to the quality of the investigator's experimental practices, but to differences that may be biological, demographic, or anthropological.
+Thus failure to replicate a study across different cohorts could suggest that other interesting factors play a role in the phenomenon under study.

 Uncertain provenance and purity of reagents, organisms, and samples also threaten replicability.
-Perhaps the best known example is the discovery that HeLa cells contaminate many other cell lines, generally from the same laboratory (42, 43).
+Perhaps the best known example is the discovery that HeLa cells contaminate many other cell lines, especially those in the same laboratory (42, 43).
 Similarly, investigators frequently realize that they are working with bacterial strains that were incorrectly typed or that have evolved during serial passages from the freezer stock (44, 45).
 Short of resequencing the cells, experimental controls, limiting the number of passages from freezer stocks, and periodic phenotyping of the strains can help to overcome these problems.
-In the microbiome literature, there is a growing awareness that DNA extraction kits can be contaminated with low levels of bacterial DNA (46).
-These contaminants have led to the identification of contaminants as being important members of the lung and placental microbiota if mock extractions are not sequenced in parallel (47–49).
+DNA extraction kits can be contaminated with low levels of bacterial DNA (46).
+These contaminants have led to the identification of contaminants as being important members of the lung and placental microbiota when mock extractions are not sequenced in parallel (47–49).

 A replication may fail because replication is statistical rather than deterministic (6).
 Every experiment has a margin of error and when the effect size is near that margin of error, it is likely that a statistically significant result in one replicate will not be significant in another.
-Most researchers use a frequentist null model hypothesis testing approach where they are willing to accept a Type I error of 0.05.
+Most researchers use a frequentist null model hypothesis testing approach, meaning they are willing to accept a Type I error of 0.05.
 Stated more colloquially, they are willing to incorrectly reject a null hypothesis in 5% of the replicates.
-Scientists also rarely quantify the risk they are willing to accept of falsely accepting a null hypothesis (i.e. Type II errors) (50).
+Further, they rarely quantify the risk they are willing to accept of falsely accepting a null hypothesis (i.e. Type II errors) (50).
 In our analysis of the microbiota associated with human obesity, we observed that nearly all studies were underpowered to detect 5 or 10% differences in diversity (10).
-In some cases, failure to replicate a study may be because the replicate study did not have a sufficient sample size.
-In other cases, it may be that the original study was underpowered rendering it susceptible to an inflated risk of Type I errors (51).
-Solutions to these problems include authors pre-registering their data analysis plans (32–34), justifying sample sizes based on on power calculations (9, 10, 50), and using Bayesian frameworks that allow the interpretation of new results to be influenced by prior knowledge of the system (52, 53).
+In some cases, an insufficient sample size in the replicate study may explain failure to replicate a study.
+In other cases, the original study may have been underpowered, rendering it susceptible to an inflated risk of Type I errors (51).
+Solutions to these problems include authors pre-registering their data analysis plans (32–34), justifying sample sizes based on power calculations (9, 10, 50), and using Bayesian frameworks that allow prior knowledge of the system to influence the interpretation of new results (52, 53).